40RM Commando

 Killed in action or died of wounds

-Corporal John Fisher died during operations in Sicily whilst aboard the HMS Queen Emma during an enemy air attack on the vessel.
+Corporal John Fisher died at sea in Sicily whilst aboard the HMS Queen Emma during an enemy air attack on the vessel.
 Son of Charles and Mildred Fisher, of Tottenham, Middlesex.

 Source